marcoalopez/Python_course/notebooks/installing_Python.md

    ```
    and update if necessary (👉 tip: do this often).

-5. If you have been paying attention, you will see that the current line of the console says "base" in parentheses.
+5. If you have been paying attention, you will see that the current line in the console says "base" in parentheses.
 This means that you are in the base Python environment.
 A wise strategy is to install nothing in this environment apart from the default Python libraries that were already added during the miniconda installation process.
-You can see which libraries using  ``conda list`` if you are curious.
-Our strategy will be to create a new Python environment, which we will call "course" and install all the libraries we are going to use during the course.
-For this we use the following command:
+You can see which libraries by using  ``conda list`` if you are curious.
+Our strategy will be to create a new Python environment, which we will call "course", and install there all the libraries that we will use during the course.
+For this we will use the following command:

    ```
    >conda create --name course python